spraakbanken/swell-project/Transcription_guidelines.md

-During your work, write down your time per essay in an excel sheet acc. to the example below:
+During your work, write down your time per essay in an excel sheet acc. to the example below (Table 2):

 ![](https://spraakbanken.gu.se/sites/spraakbanken.gu.se/files/Transcription_time.png)

 Table 2.
-Time estimatino for annotator work on transcription
+Time estimation for annotator work on transcription

 ---
 ## Text format / use of a kiosk version of SVALA